 4. Call to action

-A well-known term in sales and marketing.
+A well-known term in the eCommerce business, sales, and marketing.
 Each ad application needs a “Call to Action” type text/button.
 There is a subconscious influence of the phrasing, whether it is “Get a Discount …”; “Buy now!” or “Subscribe!”
 Is a must-have for every Facebook campaign because it’s the driving force that pushes the user to the final purchase!

 The bigger the budget, the more people will see your ad.
 This is a valid general conclusion, but when we have cash limit, we have to figure out how to spend it in the best way.
 You have 2 main options: cost per click (CPC) or cost per impression (CPI).